ESA-APEx/apex_documentation/propagation/usecases.md

 * The project has developed a workflow as an openEO processing graph or OGC Application Package to generate a new air quality index.
-So far, the testing and validation of this workflow have been carried out over a limited geographical area, and the project now aims to generate the index at country level.
+So far, the testing and validation of this workflow have been carried out over a limited geographical area, and the project now aims to generate the index at the country level.
 * The project has discovered an algorithm in the APEx Algorithm Catalogue for generating a new air quality index and aims to execute this algorithm on all historical data for the entire continent of Europe.